MingLunHan/CIF-HieraDist/README.md

 ## Other Resources

-- The first work that connects speech module and LLM (ChatGLM) with the all-neural inferface: https://github.com/phellonchen/X-LLM & https://github.com/MingLunHan/X-LLM-Speech
+- The first open-source Chinese Multimodal Large Language Model (MLLM) & The first work that connects speech module and LLM (ChatGLM) in a unified neural network: https://github.com/phellonchen/X-LLM & https://github.com/MingLunHan/X-LLM-Speech

 - A PyTorch implementation of the independent CIF module: https://github.com/MingLunHan/CIF-PyTorch